Generic Name: sumatriptan succinate

 - trouble walking

 - seizures.
-Seizures have happened in people taking sumatriptan succinate who have never had seizures before.
-Talk with your healthcare provider about your chance of having seizures while you take sumatriptan succinate.
+Seizures have happened in people taking sumatriptan who have never had seizures before.
+Talk with your healthcare provider about your chance of having seizures while you take sumatriptan.

 - pain or redness at your injection site